sudar/RTuinOS/doc/doxygen/readMe.txt

 The doxyfile in this directory controls the run of the tool in order to produce the wanted output.
 It solely uses relative paths which found here.
-In order to run doxygen successfully, you need to set the working directory here and then start using the following command:
+In order to run doxygen successfully, you need to set the working directory here and then start using the following commands:

-doxygen doxyfile
+doxygen

+To open the compiled doxygen help you may type

+html\index.html

+or double-click on

+openDoxygenHelp.cmd

 The documentation can be generated for various outputs in according folders, e.g. html and latex.